fabiomolinar/rust_book/README.md

 - Handling the error if run returns an error

 This pattern is about separating concerns: *main.rs* **handles running the program** and *lib.rs* **handles all the logic of the task at hand**.
 Because you can’t test the `main` function directly, this structure lets you test all of your program’s logic by moving it into functions in *lib.rs*.
 The code that remains in *main.rs* will be small enough to verify its correctness by reading it.

+## Iterators and Closures

+Rust’s closures are anonymous functions you can save in a variable or pass as arguments to other functions.
+Unlike functions, **closures can capture values from the scope in which they’re defined**.